lucassha/AWS/Terminology/README.md

 **Identity and Access Mgmt (IAM)** - allows you to restrict permissions to specific buckets (list, upload/delete, view permissions)

 **RDS** - relational database that offers most standard services (MySQL, PostgreSQL, etc.).
 It basically takes away the administrative services associated with a database.

+**Recovery Point Objective (RPO)** - the acceptable amount of data loss measured in time

+**Recovery Time Objective (RTO)** - the time it takes after a disruption to restore a business process to its service level as was defined by the operational level agreement